fmos/wp-photonav/readme.txt

 4. Include PhotoNav in your post by entering `[photonav id='panorama' url='/wp-content/uploads/2010/06/panorama.jpg' container_width=400 photo_width=3000 height=200]`.
 Remember to use **unique** id strings and note that the image will be cropped (not scaled) to the given sizes.

 == Changelog ==

+= 0.7 =
+* Feature: Support for popup display with ColorBox (similar to LightBox) when the jQuery Colorbox WordPress plugin is active

 = 0.6 =
 * Bugfix: All Javascript code is now properly wrapped in a jQuery.ready handler.
 This resolves reported issues with the Mystique theme.